History of Germans in Russia, Ukraine, and the Soviet Union: Black Sea Germans (Moldova and Ukraine)

 The Black Sea Germans - including the Bessarabian Germans and the Dobrujan Germans - settled the territories of the northern bank of the Black Sea in present-day Ukraine in the late 18th and the 19th century.
 Catherine the Great had gained this land for Russia through her two wars with the Ottoman Empire (1768–1774) and from the annexation of the Crimean Khanates (1783).

-The area of settlement did not develop as compact as that of the Volga territory, and a chain of ethnic German colonies resulted.
+The area of settlement did not develop as compactly as that of the Volga territory, and a chain of ethnic German colonies resulted.
 The first German settlers arrived in 1787, first from West Prussia, followed by immigrants from Western and Southwestern Germany (including Roman Catholics), and from the Warsaw area.
 Also many Germans, beginning in 1803, immigrated from the northeastern area of Alsace west of the Rhine River.
-They settled roughly 30 miles northeast of Odessa (city) in Ukraine, forming several enclaves that quickly expanded, resulting in daughter colonies springing up nearby.
+They settled roughly 30 miles northeast of Odesa (city) in Ukraine, forming several enclaves that quickly expanded, resulting in daughter colonies springing up nearby.